marcpaterno/devel-notes/conda.md

 When moving to a different OS, or from Anaconda to miniforge, the detailed list of dependencies calculated by `conda` can vary.
 By including only what was directly requested, this allows `conda` to find the set of supporting packages that are needed and consistent.

-Befor creating the new environment, edit the `environment.yaml` file as noted above.
+Before creating the new environment, edit the `environment.yaml` file as noted above.
 To create the new environment, based on that YAML file, the command is:

     conda env create -f environment.yaml